kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 // PodGroupSpec defines the desired state of a PodGroup. type PodGroupSpec struct {
-   // PodGroupTemplateRef references the PodGroupTemplate object that
+  // PodGroupTemplateRef references the PodGroupTemplate that was used
-   // defines the template used to create the PodGroup.
+  // to create the PodGroup.
+  //
-   // +required
+  // +optional
    PodGroupTemplateRef *PodGroupTemplateReference

    // SchedulingPolicy defines the scheduling policy for this instance of the PodGroup.